 ssh.c is not acceptable.
 We went to great lengths to remove all the Windows-specific stuff from our core modules, and to shift it out into Windows-specific modules.
 Adding large amounts of Windows-specific stuff in parts of the code that should be portable is almost guaranteed to make us reject a contribution.

 The PuTTY source base is divided into platform-specific modules and platform-generic modules.
 The Unix-specific modules are all in the

-unix subdirectory; the Mac-specific modules are in the
+unix subdirectory; the Windows-specific modules are in the

 All the modules in the main source directory - notably all of the code for the various back ends - are platform-generic.
 We want to keep them that way.

 This also means you should stick to the C semantics guaranteed by the C standard: try not to make assumptions about the precise size of basic types such as

 long int; don't use pointer casts to do endianness-dependent operations, and so on.

 (Even within a platform front end you should still be careful of some of these portability issues.
 The Windows front end compiles on both 32- and 64-bit x86 and also Arm.)